-Staff had regularly met with either the deputy manager or registered manager to review their work and to plan for their professional development.
+Staff had regularly met with manager to review their work and to plan for their professional development.
 We saw that staff had been supported to obtain a nationally recognised qualification in care.
 In addition, records showed that staff had received training in key subjects including how to support people who have a learning disability or who have special medical needs.
-The registered persons said that this was necessary to confirm that staff were competent to care for people in the right way.
+The manager and registered person said that this was necessary to confirm that staff were competent to care for people in the right way.
 Staff said they had received training and we saw that they had the knowledge and skills they needed.
-For example, we saw that staff knew how to effectively support people when they were out in the community so that they were kept safe when crossing the road and being in unfamiliar places.
+For example, we saw that staff knew how to effectively support people when they needed assistance to promote their continence.

 People showed us that they were well cared for in the service.
-They were confident that staff knew what they were doing, were reliable and had people's best interests at heart.
-For example, when asked about staff a person with special communication needs went into the kitchen and held the arm of a member of staff who was making them a drink.
+They were confident that staff knew what they were doing, were reliable and had their best interests at heart.
+For example, when asked about staff a person with special communication needs moved their head towards a member of staff and gently reached out until they could feel their hand.

 People were provided with enough to eat and drink.
-Some people received extra assistance to make sure that they were eating and drinking enough.
-For example, staff were tactfully checking how much some people were eating and drinking to make sure that they had sufficient nutrition and hydration to support their good health.
+Staff were tactfully checking how much people were eating and drinking to make sure that they had sufficient nutrition and hydration to support their good health.
 People were offered the opportunity to have their body weight checked to identify any significant changes that might need to be referred to a healthcare professional.
 In addition, staff had acted on advice from healthcare professionals to support people who were at risk of choking.
-This included preparing food so that it was easier to swallow and reminding people not to rush their meals too much.
+This included preparing food so that it was easier to swallow.

 Staff had consulted with people about the meals they wanted to have and picture cards were being used to support people when making their choices.
 Records showed that people were provided with a choice of meals that reflected their preferences and we saw that people had a choice of dish at each meal time.
-A person pointed to one of these cards, smiled and gave a thumbs-up sign to indicate they were looking forward to having the dish for their dinner.
-Staff were encouraging people to follow a healthy diet including lower fat foods to people who had been advised by their doctor to lose some weight.
-We noted that staff were supporting people to be involved in all stages of preparing meals from shopping, cooking, laying the table and clearing away afterwards.
+A person with special communication needs pointed towards the kitchen smiled and nodded to indicate they were looking forward to having their next meal.

+We noted that staff were supporting people to be involved as much as possible in all stages of preparing meals including shopping, cooking, laying the table and clearing away afterwards.
 This helped to engage people in taking care of themselves and contributed to catering being enjoyed as a shared activity.

-Records confirmed that whenever necessary people had been supported to see their doctor, dentist and optician.
-Some people who lived in the service had more complex needs and required support from specialist health services such as speech and language therapists and dietitians.
+Records confirmed that people had been supported to see their doctor, dentist and optician.
+Some people who lived in the service had more complex needs and required support from specialist health services such as physiotherapists, speech and language therapists and dietitians.

-The registered persons knew about the Mental Capacity Act 2005.
+The manager and the registered person knew about the Mental Capacity Act 2005.
 This law is intended to ensure that whenever possible staff support people to make important decisions for themselves.
-These decisions include things such as managing finances, receiving significant medical treatment and deciding where to live.
+These decisions include things such as managing finances, receiving significant medical treatment and deciding where they want to live.
 Supporting people to make these decisions involves staff providing them with information that is easy to understand.
 We saw examples of staff having assisted people to make decisions for themselves.
 This included people being helped to understand why they needed to use particular medicines so that they could give their consent.